 Sugars – You’ll use both granulated white sugar and powdered sugar (also called confectioner’s sugar) in these cookies.
 It helps give them a super tender texture!

 Egg – You’ll need 1 large egg.
 Baking tip – make sure your egg is at room temperature!

 Fresh Lemon Zest – This is the most important ingredient!
 This is my favorite zester for citrus fruits, I use it all the time!
 Sometimes lemon cookies call for lemon extract, but I find the combination of lemon zest and lemon juice to taste much better!

 Lemon Juice – Ideally, use fresh lemon juice straight from your lemon after zesting it, but you can substitue in store-bought lemon juice if necessary.

 Vanilla Extract – Just a touch of vanilla is perfect in these lemon coolers!

-Cake Flour – I suggest cake flour for these lemon cooler cookies because it produces a more delicate cookie, but no worries if you can’t find cake flour.
+Cake Flour – I suggest cake flour for this lemon cooler cookies recipe because it produces a more delicate cookie, but no worries if you can’t find cake flour.
 You can make your own!